aws-deadline/deadline-cloud/README.md

-This submodule contains utilities to call boto3 in a standardized way using an aws profile configured for Amazon Deadline Cloud, helpers for working with Nimble Studio login/logout, and objects representing Amazon Deadline Cloud resources.
+This submodule contains utilities to call boto3 in a standardized way using an aws profile configured for Amazon Deadline Cloud, helpers for working with Deadline Cloud Monitor Desktop login/logout, and objects representing Amazon Deadline Cloud resources.

 ### cli